 Avoid Major Tour Companies

-If you want to take one of the most popular Paris day tours without crowds, avoid booking with major tour companies.
+If you want to do one of the best day trips from Paris without crowds, avoid booking with major tour companies.
 Tours by major tour companies usually are slightly cheaper but it also means big busses for groups of 50 people or more where you are just a number with a giant “TOURIST” sticker on your forehead.

 Save yourself the disappointment and look for smaller, local businesses with more reduced groups with more personal attention.